MicrosoftDocs/msteams-docs/msteams-platform/bots/calls-and-meetings/registering-calling-bot.md

 title: Registering a calling and meeting bot for Microsoft Teams
 description: Learn how to register a new audio/video calling bot for Microsoft Teams
-keywords: calling bot audio/video audio video media ms.date: 10/26/18
+keywords: calling bot audio/video audio video media
 ---
 # Registering a calling bot for Microsoft Teams

 A bot that participates in audio/video calls and online meetings is an ordinary Microsoft Teams bot with a few extra things:

 * There's a new version of the Teams app manifest with two extra settings, `supportsCalling` and `supportsVideo`.
 These settings are included in the Developer Preview version of the Microsoft Teams app manifest.
-* [Microsoft Graph permissions](~/concepts/calls-and-meetings/registering-calling-bot.md#add-microsoft-graph-permissions) must be configured for your bot's Microsoft App ID.
+* [Microsoft Graph permissions](~/bots/calls-and-meetings/registering-calling-bot.md#add-microsoft-graph-permissions) must be configured for your bot's Microsoft App ID.
 * The Microsoft Graph calls and online meetings APIs permissions require tenant admin consent.

 Let's discuss the above in more detail.